by Ed Firmin

 If you would like any more additional information about latest legislations to affect landlords, please do get in touch, I am more than happy to offer advice.

-This five property is perfect for CCCU students with it being just a few seconds away from the Uni campus!
-The kitchen,...
+This property is perfect for CCCU students with it being just a few minutes away from the Uni campus!
+3 large bedrooms,...